albertattard/unique-code-serverless/plain-rust1_50/README.md

    The policy grants admin access to the resources used by this demo.
 Further restrictions can be applied, but it's beyond the scope of this demo.

-   Please note that the following policy is not required to deploy the application and can be removed.
+   Please note that the following policy is not required to deploy the lambda function and can be removed.
 It is only needed to test the connection to AWS by listing all DynamoDb tables.

    ```json
        {